 The Cottagers (for their ground).
 Their fans also call them The Whites.

 Founded as a church boys team in 1879, Fulham moved into Craven Cottage in 1896.
-They never made the top division until 1949, then they bounced up and down through the 1950s and had their glory days in the 1960s.
+They never made the top division until 1949, then they bounced up and down through the 1950s and had their first glory days in the 1960s.
 They spent nine of those years in the top flight, led by the great Johnny Haynes, who was on England’s 1966 World Cup winners and whose statue is outside the stand named for him.

 They lost the 1975 FA Cup Final (their only one), then they went off the deep end, down to Division Three, and almost out of business in 1987.
 They were saved by a very wealthy, eccentric Egyptian named Mohamed Al Fayed, also the owner of Herrod’s; it was his son who died with Princess Diana.
 (He’s also the one who installed a statue of Michael Jackson at the ground; it’s now in the National Football Museum in Manchester).
 In 2001, they made the top division (by then the Premier League) for the first time in 33 years.
 They staged a “Great Escape” to stay up in 2008, with several Americans involved – foremost among them Brian McBride, for whom a bar in the stadium is named.

-Fulham really hates Chelsea (who doesn’t?), but they have only beaten the Blues nine times in 76 tries, so it isn’t much of a rivalry.
+Fulham really hates Chelsea (who doesn’t?), but they have only beaten the Blues nine times in nearly 80 tries, so it isn’t much of a rivalry.
 Still, it’s only two miles to Stamford Bridge, and Fulham has a fun song about where to “stick the blue flag.”
 The real bitterness is with Queens Park Rangers, 3.4 miles away, though they haven’t often been in the same league.
 They’ve played 30 times since 1892, and the wins are virtually even.
 Brentford is also a rival, but they’ve played even less.

 Craven Cottage (25,678 seats) is the absolute epitome of an old-fashioned football ground.
 In fact, the Haynes Stand has wooden seats!
 The Riverside Stand is right on the Thames, and during afternoon matches you can often eat your pie and watch rowers on the river.
 It’s all impossibly charming and old-fashioned – also tiny and cramped.
 Best of luck with the restrooms in the Haynes Stand.